jhauraw/jw-com-jekyll/_posts/2012/2012-01-01-affirmations-entrepreneurs.md

   image:
     src: /media/2012/affirmations-entrepreneurs.jpg
 excerpt: |
   The use of affirmations yield powerful results for entrepreneurs who diligently apply them in daily practice.
 Are you cultivating a positive mindset?
+Or allowing circumstances to toss you to and fro?
 ---

-It's been said that between the __95% who fail__ and the __5% who succeed__ as __entrepreneurs__ there lies one significant difference: __MINDSET__.
-In this article, let's explore _a well-proven method_ for creating the mindset of a __5%'er__, a $10K, $20K, $30K per month earner, a person who _consciously achieves success_ and benefits others around him/her!
+It's been said that between the __95% who fail__ and the __5% who succeed__ as __entrepreneurs__ there lies one significant difference, which can best be described as __MINDSET__.
+Let's explore together _a well-proven method_ for creating and cultivating the mindset of a __5%'er__, a high five-figure monthly earner, who _consciously achieves success_ and is able to benefit the world in ways that were before out of reach!

+Why not be more effective and deliberate in the path we travel?
+Why not choose to offer more than we take and overflow with abundance?
+Affirmations allow you to draw the best route you can imagine on the map of your life, rather than follow a random one like the steel ball in the pinball machine.

-### But first, what exactly is mindset?
+### First, what exactly is mindset?

 > Your mindset is the programmed pattern of beliefs, thoughts and emotions that primarily run on autopilot every minute of everyday – for better or for worse – that you (or those around you) have consciously or in most cases unconsciously installed in your mind as a program beginning with your birth.

-### You Will Reap What You Sow
+### You will reap what you sow

 Perhaps like most people, your mindset has been created without skillful guidance, and as a result runs a default program based on the significant events in your life - again for better or for worse.
 The tragedy is -- due to conditioning and upbringing -- most of us end up with a mindset that results in manifesting a life of struggle and mediocrity, the mindset of a 95%'er.
 Sound at all familiar?
 Fret not, there is __a proven and simple solution!__

-Earlier this year, I attended a _Success Seminar_ with a $20 million dollar earner who runs his own home-based business and learned hands on just how important a role mindset plays in determining whether we become 95%'ers or 5%'ers, fail or succeed, lose money or earn $10,000 per month in our business endeavors.
+Earlier last year, I attended a _Success Seminar_ with a $20 million dollar earner who runs his own home-based business and learned hands on just how important a role mindset plays in determining whether we become 95%'ers or 5%'ers, fail or succeed, lose money or earn $30,000 per month in our business endeavors.
 As a result:

-> I discovered how to use _Affirmations_ to consciously create the mindset of a 5%'er, to re-program the default born-to-fail cycle into a __success-driven__ mindset!
+> I discovered how to use _affirmations_ to consciously create the mindset of a 5%'er, to re-program the default born-to-fail cycle into a __success-driven__ mindset!

 How do you know if you need to re-program your mindset?
 Easy, look at your results.
 What have you reaped this year so far?
 Are you struggling in your work or business?
 Repeating the same disappointing cycle over and over?
 Partnering with quitters?
 Falling into negative emotional patterns that hinder your progress?
 Getting ready to get ready?
 Jumping from project to project?
 Paralyzed with fear to pick up the phone?
 As a matter of fact, __we must continue to cultivate our mindset even when we reach success__.
 In short, WE ALL NEED TO CULTIVATE OUR MINDSET CONTINUALLY.